-The three Baltic States, which recovered their sovereignty in August 1991, had already initiated reforms under the past regime after the adoption by the Supreme Soviet of the bill on their economic independence in November 1989.
-In 1992, as they were already actively engaged in reforms to a market economy, economic prospects worsened.
-The dismantling of trade relations among former Soviet republics and the increase in prices of energy imports from Russia to world levels resulted in a trade shock and an expected deficit in their external accounts which were expected to be unsustainable without international support.
-The three countries defined stabilization and reform programmes covering the period mid-1992 to mid-1993 and concluded stand-by arrangements with the IMF.
-G24 donors were called to contribute to filling the remaining expected balance-of-payments gap for the programme period, estimated at a level of USD 105 million for Estonia, USD 210 million for Latvia and USD 285 million in the case of Lithuania.
-On the basis of favourable prospects of support within the G24, the IMF board approved the stand-by arrangements in September and October 1992.
+The three Baltic states, who recovered their sovereignty in August 1991, had already initiated reforms under the past regime after the adoption by the Supreme Soviet of the bill on their economic independence in November 1989.
+In 1992, as they were already actively engaged on the way of reforms to a market economy, economic prospects worsened.
+The dismantling of trade relations among former Soviet republics and the increase of prices of energy imports from Russia to world levels resulted in a trade shock and an expected deficit of their external accounts which were expected to be unsustainable without international support.
+The three countries defined stabilisation and reform programmes covering the period mid-1992 to mid-1993 and concluded stand-by arrangements with the IMF.
+G-24 donors were called to contribute to fill the remaining expected balance of payments gap for the programme period, estimated at a level of USS 105 million for Estonia, US\$ 210 million for Latvia and US\$ 285 million in the case of Lithuania.
+On the basis of favourable prospects of support within the G-24, the IMF board approved the stand-by arrangements in September and October 1992.

-In November 1992, the EC Council approved macro-financial assistance of up to ECU 220 million for the three countries (ECU 40 million for Estonia, ECU 80 million for Latvia and ECU 100 million for Lithuania) in support of the countries programmes.
-The bulk of the remaining bilateral support within the G24 came from Japan and the EFTA countries.
+In November 1992 the EC Council approved macro-financial assistance of up to ECU 220 million12 for the three countries (ECU 40 million for Estonia, ECU 80 million for Latvia and ECU 100 million for Lithuania) in support of the countries' programmes.
+The bulk of the remaining bilateral support within the G-24 group came from Japan and EFTA countries.
 Loan agreements and Memoranda of Understanding between the Community and each beneficiary were signed in early 1993.
 The Commission disbursed the first tranches (50% of the loan amounts) in March 1993 for Estonia and Latvia, and in July 1993 for Lithuania.
-The release of the second tranches was made subject to positive evaluation of performance criteria, regarding both macroeconomic stabilization aspects and progress of structural reforms, as set in the Memoranda of Understanding.
+The release of the second tranches was made subject to positive evaluation of performance criteria, regarding both macroeconomic stabilisation aspects and progress of structural reforms, as set in the Memoranda of Understanding.